-Rome – Around the Italian Capital in 5 Days
+A Guide to Rome – Around the Italian Capital in 5 Days

 The ancient city of Rome is regarded as a cultural mecca of sorts by many avid travelers around the globe.
 As one of the most popular tourist destinations in Europe, the place is always bustling with people of all ages and nationalities who are keen to enjoy all that Rome has to offer.
 And who could possibly blame them?
 The Italian capital is undeniably peppered with illustrious sites, some of the best art museums in Europe as well as fantastic restaurants serving up some of the tastiest Italian eats around.
-If you’re currently thinking about going off on a short holiday, a trip to the archaic city is one you should definitely consider.
-I’d say 5 Days in Rome will more than satisfy your desire to walk down its cobbled streets and to get well-acquainted with Italy’s culture.
+If you’re currently thinking about jetting off on a short holiday, a trip to the archaic city is one you should definitely consider.
+I’d say 5 Days in Rome will more than satisfy your desire to walk down its cobbled streets and get well-acquainted with the capital’s Romanesque culture.
 Have a look at our top attractions in Rome below, to get an idea of places to visit whilst you’re in the Italian capital.

 Top Places to See in Rome

 One of the most visited sites in Rome has doubtlessly got to be the Colosseum.
 The oval amphitheater was constructed under the Flavian empire and is the largest one ever built.
 It was used for entertainment purposes where gladiators and wild animals would fight to the death.
 Today it emerges as one of Rome’s icons and continues to represent the glory and might of the ancient city.